nazmos-sakib/TrinkBrunnen/README.md

 To save a location in you bookmark and/or to add a new fountain location one must create a user account with ***name, email*** and ***password***
 Name and Email is ***visible*** to database admin but ***password*** is ***encrypted*** and ***not visible*** to database admin.

-While signing up one can provide their address but it is never stored in database.

 Note
 ====